appscode/blog/content/post/stash-v2020.08.27/index.md

 ### Introducing Stash Enterprise Edition

 Building a production-grade tool for a cloud-native technology like Kubernetes is not free of cost.
 In the beginning, Stash was simple and required less maintenance.
 Over time, it has grown large and complex.
 Now, it demands a dedicated team behind it.
 A skilled Kubernetes team is not cheap.
 The test infrastructure required for it is not cheap either.
 So, in order to ensure a sustainable future for Stash, we are introducing an enterprise edition.
 From now, we will be offering Stash in two different flavors.
 The open-sourced `Community Edition` with basic features set will serve the non-commercial users under [PolyForm-Noncommercial-1.0.0](https://github.com/stashed/stash/blob/master/LICENSE.md) license.
-The closed-source `Enterprise Edition` with full features set will serve the commercial users.
+The open core `Enterprise Edition` with full feature set will serve the commercial users.

+If you are upgrading from `0.9.x` to `v2020.08.27`, please note that following features are only available in Enterprise edition:

+- **Auto-Backup:** Auto-backup is now an enterprise feature.
+You won't be able to setup any new backup using auto-backup.
+However, your existing auto-backup resources should keep functioning.
+- **Batch Backup:** Batch backup and restore is also now an enterprise feature.
+You won't be able to create any new backup using batch-backup.
+However, your existing backup should continue to work and you would be able to restore the data that were backed up using BatchBackup.
+- **Local Backend:** Local backend now is an enterprise feature.
+If you are using any Kubernetes volume (i.e. NFS, PVC, HostPath, etc.) as backend, you won't be able to create any new backup using those backends.
+However, your existing backup that uses sidecar model should keep functioning.
+You have to use the Enterprise edition to restore from the backed up data.

 You can find a full feature comparison between the two versions in [here](https://stash.run/docs/latest/concepts/what-is-stash/overview/).
+If you are interested in purchasing Enterprise license, please contact us via sales@appscode.com for further discussion.
+You can also set up a meeting via our [calendly link](https://calendly.com/appscode/30min).

 ### Introducing RestoreBatch